DanielMSousa/pixel-pet/README.md

 # pixel-pet
-An virtual pet based into tamagotchis
+An virtual pet based in tamagotchis using pygame